snes9xgit/snes9x/win32/docs/readme-windows.txt

 Compatibility with Other SNES Emulators
 ---------------------------------------
-Cheat files (.bml) are common between Snes9x and higan/bsnes. higan/bsnes stores these as cheats.bml in the higan subdirectory of a game folder.
+Cheat files (.cht) are common between Snes9x and higan/bsnes. higan stores these as cheats.bml in the higan subdirectory of a game folder.
 RTC files (.rtc) are common between Snes9x and bsnes.
 SRAM files (.srm) should be common among all SNES emulators.